Leaked draft opinion suggests Supreme Court may overturn Roe v. Wade

 In a statement Monday night, Patricia McCabe, the Supreme Court's public information officer, said the court has no comment on the report.

-A full-scale investigation involving the FBI is expected into the leak of the draft opinion that involves the FBI to determine who was the source.
+A full-scale investigation involving the FBI is expected into the leak of the draft opinion to determine who was the source.

 But according to the draft opinion leaked to and published by Politico, Alito wrote that Roe was "egregiously wrong from the start" and its reasoning "exceptionally weak."